aleshaleksey/fansys23/conditions-types.md

 Nat abilities are fueled by SP dice.
 Sup damage is fueled by MP dice.

 ___
+#### Resistance to damage and conditions

+This is covered in depth in "[Combat: Damage and Death](combat.md#damage-and-death)".
+In short, resistance to a type of damage means an entity takes half the damage from that type.
+Damage vulnerability means it takes the full damage and then takes half the damage again (in short x1.5).

+Resistance to a condition means the entity has advantage on the saves vs a condition. vulnerability means it has disadvantage.

+Immunity to a damage type or condition means the entity is not affected by it.

+___
 #### Mundane, magical and spiritual weapons

 Weapons can be mundane, magical or spiritual.